stennety/mywebsite/_posts/2022-3-24-stop-building-shitty-systems.md

 ![can build vs should build](/images/2022_03/Screenshot_20220324-175540.png)

 Most interviews steer the conversation towards what you can do for them not what you should do for them.
 They wouldn’t dare entertain doubts over their existence whilst trying to hire.

 For any creative, exploring what you can do is a massively expansive adventure.
 Software engineering is creative - I don’t care who says otherwise.

-Along this adventure, you learn 3 fundamental things (especially if you take this adventure on by yourself).
+Along this adventure, you learn 3 fundamental things - especially if you take this adventure on by yourself.

 1. How to do research
 2. Coping with being a noob